Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

 ### **Redeploy the workload using HTTPS**

 Now that you have created the certificate in Key vault you can redeploy the workload using HTTPS.
+This can be done on your local machine similar to the above steps using AKS Run Commands.

 You will have to carefully update the following files: